 As the end of the year approaches it’s time for many organizations around the world to start carrying out annual Performance Reviews.
 But what employees tend to dread doesn’t have to be an ordeal.
-Here are 5 tips on how to help humanize the process for 2018.
+Here are 5 tips on how to help humanize the process.

 Increase frequency of performance discussions